Tocorpuri: Geology

 Off the western coast of South America, the Nazca Plate subducts beneath the South America Plate in the Peru-Chile Trench.
 This subduction process is responsible for volcanism in most of the Andean Volcanic Belt, which consists of the Northern Volcanic Zone (NVZ), the Central Volcanic Zone (CVZ), the South Volcanic Zone (SVZ) and the Austral Volcanic Zone (AVZ).
 Tocorpuri is part of the CVZ.

 The Altiplano-Puna volcanic complex (APVC) has been episodically active between 10 and 1 million years ago.
 Surges in activity took place 8, 6 and 4 million years ago; since 2.6 million years ago activity has declined.
 In the late Pleistocene, the lava domes Cerro Chanka, Cerro Chao, Cerro Chascon-Runtu Jarita complex, Chillahuita and Tocorpuri were emplaced around 100,000–90,000 years ago.
 The total volume of these domes exceeds 40 km3, of which Cerro Chao is by far the largest.
-These domes are part of a northwest-southeast alignment that is associated with the margin of the Pastos Grandes caldera.
+These domes are part of a northwest–southeast alignment that is associated with the margin of the Pastos Grandes caldera.
 Volcanism today is focused on the arc and is mainly andesitic, having built numerous volcanic cones.
 The formation of a batholith under the APVC may be ongoing.

-Most of the region is covered by Tertiary ignimbrites, except for the are at the frontier between Bolivia and Chile which features Quaternary volcanics; the pre-ignimbrite basement crops out only farther west.
+Most of the region is covered by Tertiary ignimbrites, except for the area at the frontier between Bolivia and Chile which features Quaternary volcanics; the pre-ignimbrite basement crops out only farther west.
 These ignimbrites were produced by eruptions in the APVC.
 Geologic lineaments have influenced the development of the volcanoes, including that of Tocorpuri, and La Torta formed at the end of a thrust fault that may have served as the path of ascent of magma.